What is ISDN?

 Does Ghost Multicast work on campus?

 Description: Does Ghost Multicast work on campus?
 Multicast is enabled within each individual VLAN (although multicast routing for inter-VLAN traffic is not necessarily configured), so Ghost should work if server and clients are in the same VLAN.
-The Networking group has found that Ghost multicast doesn’t seem to be in full accordance with the IETF documents […]
+The Networking group has found that Ghost multicast doesn’t seem to be in full accordance with the IETF standards […]

 » Subjects: Advanced Networking, Networking